|Hotels||Health and Safety Guidance & Operational Protocols|

 The responses within this page are provided based on the current knowledge of the Antigua and Barbuda Tourism Authority as provided by the Ministry of Health Wellness and The Environment (MOHWE) and the Government of Antigua and Barbuda.
 The Antigua and Barbuda Tourism Authority aims to provide travellers with the most accurate information and will continue to provide updates when information changes.

 Can I travel to Antigua and Barbuda?

-Yes, the Government of Antigua and Barbuda opened it borders in a phased approach beginning June 1st 2020, when the V.C.
+Yes, the Government of Antigua and Barbuda opened its borders in a phased approach beginning June 1st 2020, when the V.C.
 Bird International Airport began accepting commercial international flights, and the St. John’s Harbour – Nevis Street Pier began the process of clearing yachts.
-A combination of screening, testing, monitoring and other protective measures are in place, and are designed to protect and safeguard the health of both residents and visitors to Antigua and Barbuda.
+A combination of screening, testing, monitoring and other protective measures are in place and are designed to protect and safeguard the health of both residents and visitors to Antigua and Barbuda.

 Do I have to have insurance cover to visit?